All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 When Ovid wrote his poem Jupiter, Juno and the other Olympian gods were worshipped in temples, but the way the poet described their actions was not exactly that of a believer.
 If Paganism had had an Inquisition the Metamorphoses would have been banned and its author burnt at the stake.
 Thus the poem was regarded as a mockery of the ancient gods by the Christians and it continued to be popular throughout the Middle Ages.

-At the beginning of the XIVth century Dante ranked Ovid among the greatest poets of the Ancient World together with Homer, Horace and Lucan (Hell, Canto IV).
+At the beginning of the XIVth century Dante ranked Ovid among the greatest poets of the Ancient World together with Homer, Virgil, Horace and Lucan (Hell, Canto IV).
 He also claimed to be better than Ovid in describing transformations (Hell, Canto XXV).
 In that same century in France Pierre Bersuire, a Benedictine monk, wrote Ovidius Moralizatus in which the Metamorphoses was made readable by a Christian audience by censoring some details.
-In ca 1328 an unknown priest or monk wrote L'Ovide moralisè, a poem in French based on some books of the Metamorphoses.

-During the XVth century the renewed interest for the Ancient World led Antonio di Pietro Averlino, better known as il Filarete, to include references to the Metamorphoses in a new bronze door for S. Pietro he was commissioned by Pope Eugenius IV in 1433.
+During the XVth century the renewed interest for the Ancient World led Antonio di Pietro Averlino, better known as il Filarete, to include references to the Metamorphoses in a new bronze door for S. Pietro he was commissioned by Pope Eugenius IV in 1433 (see a panel portraying the Pope and St. Peter).

 Detail of the decorative frame showing (among many other things) Nessus, a centaur, carrying Deianira, Hercules' wife, across a river (Book IX)